HMS Spitfire (1782): Commander Michael Seymour

 Early in the morning of 17 April 1800, Spitfire was nine leagues south of the Bolt Head when she sighted a brig.
 She gave chase, a chase that a Guernsey privateer and Diamond joined until by noon Spitfire had left them behind and out of sight.
 Then Telegraph, from under Alderney, came up and fired a broadside at the quarry, but then too fell behind.
 At 2p.m.
 Spitfire finally captured the privateer about four leagues from Cape Levy on the French coast.
 The privateer was Heureuse Societé of Pleinpont, of 14 guns and 64 men.
 She was a new vessel that had been out only three days and had made no captures.
 Spitfire later shared the prize money with Telegraph.
 Spitfire brought Heureuse Societé into Plymouth on 20 April.

 Spitfire captured a French privateer brig Heureux Courier, of Granville on 19 June, ten leagues SSE of Scilly.
 The privateer was armed with sixteen brass French 6-pounders and had a crew of 54 men, others being away on the three captures she had made.
 She was on her way home from her first cruise.
 Her three captures were two Newfoundland brigs and a Portuguese schooner, Nostra Senora del Carno, De Casta Pinto, master.
 The privateer had cut out the schooner at St. Michael's (probably St Michael's Mount), where the schooner was loading.
 The British privateer Tartar, of Guernsey, recaptured the schooner.

 In May Spitfire sailed through a severe gale on the 16th to arrive safely in Guernsey.
 The gale had set several vessels, including Telegraph on their sides, but none were lost.

 Spitfire returned to Plymouth on 14 July from a cruise off the Île de Batz.
 She then sailed to cruise against smugglers and captured the lugger Three Friends, with 150 ankers of spirits.
 Three Friends had landed part of her cargo at Polperro.
 Spitfire took several boats that were endeavouring to escape, in the process killing one smuggler.
 She brought Three Friends into Plymouth on 4 August.

 On 11 August Seymour received a promotion to post-captain.

 Commander Robert Keen

-His replacement on Spitfire was Commander Robert Keen, who spent the next four years on the Irish station.
+Seymour's replacement on Spitfire was Commander Robert Keen, who spent the next four years on the Irish station.